syyunn/intenion-flow-in-us-lobby-network/README.md

 https://www.nber.org/papers/w17076
 They construct a dataset combining information on banks’ lobbying and mortgage lending activities and ask whether lobbying lenders behaved differently from nonlobbying lenders in the 2000–2007 period and how they performed in 2008

+#### The Aftermath: Still the Banks Are Lobbying After 2008?
+Yes they do.
+See, e.g., Stephen Labaton, “Back to Business; Ailing, Banks Still Field Strong Lobby at Capitol.”
+New York Times, June 4, 2009; Ben Hallman, “FDIC Slow to Pursue Failed Bank Directors, Recover Tax Dollars.”
+Center for Public Integrity, March 15, 2011 (updated May 19, 2014)

 #### Refer sources
 ##### Bank Lobbying https://www.imf.org/~/media/Files/Publications/WP/2019/wpiea2019171-print-pdf.ashx